 But at the same time, it can be a bit of a gamble.
 How do you know the TV has been repaired properly?
 How serious was the damage in the first place?
 Can you trust the seller?
 What happens if another fault develops?
 Do refurbished TVs come with a guarantee?

 With plenty of deals to be had on these not-quite-new models, you might be thinking of taking the plunge and buying a refurbished set, especially with Cyber Monday finally here.

 To help you make your decision, we've weighed up the pros and cons of buying a refurbished TV and outlined a few things you need to think about before you take the plunge.

-- Our pick of the best TVs you can buy in 2022
+- Our pick of the best TVs you can buy

 What does a refurbished TV actually mean?

 Why you can trust What Hi-Fi?
 Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 When a shop uses the term refurbished, it usually means there was a problem with a product and it’s been repaired.
 This could range from a cracked panel, to a broken HDMI input or a few dead pixels.
 The question you’ll want to know the answer to is who’s repaired the TV and what kind of warranty or guarantee is being offered?
 You need to be confident that if there is a problem with your refurbished TV, that you’re fully covered.

 Manufacturers can refurbish products themselves, but so can retailers.
 For peace of mind, we’d suggest making sure that the TV you’re looking at has been back to the manufacturer for its repairs.
 This way you're guaranteed only official parts will be used to fix any problems.
 Look for phrases like ‘factory repaired’ or ‘manufacturer refurbished’ when you’re shopping online and make sure you read the retailer’s description of the TV so you’re completely in the know before you buy.